-Title: Preparing and operating scissor-type mobile elevating work platforms (MEWP) in the workplace Unit Number: K/508/4648 Learning outcomes The learner will be able to: earner can: Interpret the given information relating to the preparation and using scissor- 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. type MEWPs to carry out th 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Preparing and operating scissor-type mobility workplace ng scissor-type mobile elevating work platforms (MEWP) in the Unit Number: K/508/4648 Learning outcome The learner will be a earner can: Interpret the given information relating to the preparation and using scissor- 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. type MEWPs to carry out th 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing the operation of plant and machinery used as work platforms.
-2 Organise with sequence and operation in 2.1 Organise the work according to given information or instructions. which accessir using scissor-to to be carried o ype MEWPs are 2.2 Describe how to communicate ideas between team members.
+2 Organise with sequence and operation in 2.1 Organise the work according to given information or instructions. using scissor-t which accessing operations using scissor-type MEWPs are to be carried out.
+2.2 Describe how to communicate ideas between team members.
 Organise and communicate with team members and other associated occupations.
-2.4 Describe how to organise resources prior to and during accessing operations. relevant legisla guidance when accessing oper 3 Know how to comply with relevant legislation and official guidance when carrying out accessing operations using scissor-type MEWPs.
+2.4 Describe how to organise resources prior to and during accessing operations. relevant legisla guidance when accessing oper Rnow how to comply with relevant legislation and official guidance when carrying out accessing operations using scissor-type MEWPs.
 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 3.3 Explain what the accident reporting procedures are and who is responsible for making reports.